apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 scheduling code.
 Take the code snippet in the previous section as an example, a sequence of `split`s are invoked, followed by a `reorder`, and all these together are called "SSRSRS" tiling.

-To make it more convenient and modular, we allow users to register **composite schedules** that apply a sequence of schedule primitives according to certain analysis of the IR.
+To make it more convenient and modular, users are allowed to register **composite schedules** that apply a sequence of schedule primitives according to certain analysis of the IR.
 The word *composite* here is used against the word *primitive*, which means it is a transformation *composed* of those *primitives*.

-For example, suppose we have a composite schedule called `Inline-All-Elementwise-Operations`, which inlines all the elementwise computation into their consumers.
+For example, suppose there is a composite schedule called `Inline-All-Elementwise-Operations`, which inlines all the elementwise computation into their consumers.
 Applying it to the following TensorIR:

 ```python